-Accounting principles generally accepted in the United States of America requires that the management's discussion and analysis and the schedule of funding progress be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, schedule of funding progress and summary of actuarial methods and assumption be presented to supplement the basic financial statements.
+Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-Palo Alto, California October 15, 2012
+Palo Alto, California October 14, 2013

-Vousinek Trine Day + Co.
+Vourinek Trine Day + Co.
 LLP

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR FISCAL YEARS ENDED JUNE 30, 2012 and 2011
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR FISCAL YEARS ENDED JUNE 30, 2013 and 2012

-This section provides an overview and analysis of the financial activities of Santa Clara Valley Transportation Authority Amalgamated Transit Union Pension Plan (Plan) for the fiscal year ended June 30, 2012.
+This section provides an overview and analysis of the financial activities of Santa Clara Valley Transportation Authority Amalgamated Transit Union Pension Plan (Plan) for the fiscal year ended June 30, 2013.
 We encourage readers to consider the information presented here in conjunction with additional information that we have furnished in our financial statements.